 Earn Greater Savings By Partnering with Solar Power

-If you have or are considering a solar or other power generation system at your home or business, you can offset your power costs by producing energy and selling any excess power generated to Pico Rivera Innovative Municipal Energy (PRIME).
+If you choose to install a solar or other power generation system to produce energy at your home or business, you can offset your power costs and sell any excess power generated to Pico Rivera Innovative Municipal Energy (PRIME).

-With PRIME you can earn substantially more for every kilowatt hour you provide back to the grid, compared to the net energy rates offered by Southern California Edison (SCE).
-Currently, Prime Partner reimbursement rate is 100% higher than SCE’s current Net Energy Metering rate.
+You can earn substantially more for every kilowatt hour of energy you provide back to the grid.
+Currently, the PRIME Partner Net Energy Metering (NEM) reimbursement rate is 100% higher than the rates offered by Southern California Edison (SCE).

-With Prime Partner, you’ll receive an energy credit for the power your system provides to the grid.
-At the close of each month, we’ll tally the amount of grid energy you’ve consumed and contributed.
-If what you’ve contributed is more than what you’ve consumed, we’ll issue a credit.
-If you’ve used more than you’ve contributed, you’ll be debited.
-Each September, on the true up date, the kilowatt usage is evaluated, and if your energy production exceeds your energy consumption, a rebate is issued based on $0.06 per kWh.
-If we owe you more than $100 we’ll cut you a check.
-Otherwise, the credit balance will just roll over to next year.
+With PRIME Partner, you’ll receive an energy credit for the power your system contributes to the grid.
+At the close of each month, we tally the amount of energy that has been generated and consumed.
+If what you’ve produced is more than what you’ve used, you will be issued a credit.
+If you’ve consumed more than you’ve generated, you’ll be billed according to either our PRIME Power or PRIME Future rates, whichever you have opted into.
+Each September, on the true-up date, the kilowatt usage is evaluated, and if your energy production exceeds your energy consumption, a rebate is issued at $0.06 per kWh.
+You receive a check for the energy you have contributed back to the grid from your on-site generation system.
 Simple as that.

 How to Enroll

-If you are contemplating installing on-site solar, wind or other self-generation, your system installer can guide you on how to sign up for Net Energy Metering through SCE.
-You may also refer to the California Public Utilities Commission Solar Consumer Protection Guide to know your consumer rights, consider questions you should ask your solar contractor, and provides a roadmap for rooftop solar.
+If you decide to install an on-site solar, wind, or other self-generation system, your installer can guide you on how to interconnect your system to the grid and update your information through SCE.
+Interested parties may also refer to the California Public Utilities Commission (CPUC) Solar Consumer Protection Guide to help you understand consumer rights, answer questions you may have about contractors, consider questions to ask your solar contractor, and provides a roadmap for rooftop solar.

 "Bay Cities is always looking for ways to lower operational costs, and utilizing green energy sources is a great way to help the environment and decrease overhead.
 I am glad the City is starting PRIME, which will save businesses money."